 And I haven’t screwed them up.

 Kindergarten turned into first grade, first into second, and so on.
 We added another girl and a little boy to our family.
 Three kids, almost three years apart each.
-And now our “baby” girl is nearing the homeschool finish line!
-That young twenty-something mama doing ABC’s with her three year old daughter seems so far away, so long ago.
+And now our “baby” girl is married, so her is her sister, and our baby boy has a mustache and will graduate soon.
+That young twenty-something mama doing ABC’s with her three-year-old daughter seems so far away, so long ago.

 We have all grown since then.

-James recently became a pastor.
+And my husband?
+A little while back, he became a pastor.
 God has done a LOT in his life in the past seven years or so.
-This is a new chapter for us and not without it’s challenges, but overall it’s a blessing.
+This is a new chapter for us and not without its challenges, but overall, it’s a blessing.

 Marriage, my kids, homeschooling, faith, and home making. . . these are the things that are important to me.
 The challenges that we have faced over the years only make them more important and more special to me.
-So these are the things I write about.
+These are the things I write about.

 My mission statement: